ieviev/cav25-resharp-smt/README.md

 The artifact is hosted at https://doi.org/10.5281/zenodo.15210805

+Supported claims:
+- a) Cactus plot in Figure 1
+- b) Timeout results in Table 1

 # Getting Started
 First, you need to ensure that `Docker` is installed in your machine.